SpotlightData/nanowire_flask/README.md

 ==============
 This library is designed to allow a python developer to easily create a nanowire plugin using the flask APIs structure.

-The function you mount, using the class ImagesAPI, must have the arguments ``img`` and ``variables`` if you want initialise a model or other variables when the sever starts you may make the function to be mounted into a function of a class which is initiated with the des$
+The function you mount for image plugins, using the class ``ImagesAPI``, must have the arguments ``img`` and ``variables`` if you want initialise a model or other variables when the sever starts you may make the function to be mounted into a function of a class which is initiated with the des$
 You should expect ``img`` to be a PIL RGB image object and ``variables`` to be a dictionary containing the variables sent to the plugin in the curl request.

 The curl requests for images may be formatted 2 ways.
 The first involves sending the image as a file attached to the curl request.
 For example: